qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

 ^^^^^^^^^^^^^^

-The ``primitive-type`` node describes how a primitive type is mapped from C++ to the target language, and is a child of the :ref:`typesystem` node.
+The ``primitive-type`` node describes how a primitive type is mapped from C++ to the target language, and is a child of the :ref:`typesystem_details` node.
 It may contain :ref:`conversion-rule` child nodes.
 Note that most primitives are already specified in the QtCore typesystem (see :ref:`primitive-cpp-types`).